Dockground

 area = [ (ASA(chain 1) + ASA(chain 2)) - ASA(pairwise complex) ] / 2

 The complex type specifies whether the protein complex is a homomultimeric or heteromultimeric protein complex.
 A homomultimeric complex is a complex where all chains have a sequence identity of at least 90% to each other, and a heteromultimeric complex is a complex containing two or more chains with sequence identities lower than 90%.
+This applies only to protein-protein complexes, as it's a given that protein-RNA complexes are different molecules.

 The disulfide bonds indicates if the complex contains disulfide bonds.